microsoft/delta-kusto/README.md

 The *current* script could represent the last state of a production database and the *target* database could be the dev database.
 The delta script will show the changes done in the dev environment.

-Basically, this scenario is useful to reverse engineer changes done *manually* to an environment.
+This scenario is useful to reverse engineer changes done *manually* to an environment.

 ### 3. Empty (current) to Kusto scripts (target)

-This is a special case of the previous scenario where the current script is empty or omitted (current source is optional).
+This is a special case of the previous scenario where the current script is empty or omitted.
+Indeed, the *current* source is optional (target is mandatory).

 ![Empty to ADX](documentation/empty-to-adx.png)

-The delta script becomes a complete script to recreate the target database (delta scripts can be exported in a folder hierarchy for human readability and easy git-diff).
+The delta script becomes a complete script of the target database.

 ### 4. Kusto scripts (current) to Kusto scripts (target)